The Board and Directors 2026

 He says “I am a passionate advocate for teachers and teacher professional associations.
 Our member organisations play a central role in supporting teachers through professional learning, resources, publications, mentoring and so much more.
 But they also advocate for teachers at a national level.
 I hope that AAAE can continue to play an even more significant role at a national level representing our member associations, and ultimately, every Australian teacher.”

-Allan is a new member of the AAAE Board.
+Allan joined the AAAE Board in 2022 and continues as a director.
 He is the Chief Executive Officer of The Australian Association of Mathematics Teachers (AAMT).

 Allan started his career as a Secondary Mathematics teacher in Scotland.
 As a celebrated teacher in Scotland, he held various leadership positions in schools and was Scottish Teacher of the Year Runner Up.
 After moving to Australia, Allan quickly proved himself as a teacher of merit holding positions of middle and senior leadership in NSW schools.
 Before joining The Australian Association of Mathematics Teachers (AAMT) in December 2020, Allan was Global Head of Education for a large EdTech company–a role that saw Allan present professional learning across the globe and develop a strong knowledge of current and emerging educational practices and pedagogies worldwide.
 Allan is passionate about relational and relevant mathematics education which helps young people see the beauty and purpose of learning mathematics.